 Guinea pigs kept as pets require their claws to be clipped regularly and you can do this by either taking them to a grooming centre or buy purchasing some specially designed nail clippers.

 A young guinea pigs claws start out short, sharp and pointy and as the guinea pig ages, they become thicker, more brittle and unfortunately grow for irregularly.
 This is why it’s important to decide on how your guinea pigs claws will be trimmed (either by you or a professional) and then stick to that routine.

 A guinea pigs feet are soft on the underside and should be regularly examined as part of your grooming routine.
 Due to the soft underside of their feet, guinea pigs should be kept on a soft surface especially since they have no fur on the under sole of them either.

 Guinea pigs feet are prone to a condition called bumblefoot which is a bacterial infection of the feet.
 It is common in other rodents and even birds.
 Its is more likely to occur in domesticated animals due to housing conditions.

 They are caused due to poor living conditions such as not changing the bedding regularly or being kept in damp living conditions.
 There are several ways to prevent bumblefoot such as by using specially designed guinea pig disinfectant when cleaning out the cage along with using good quality hay and bedding.

 Having an animal in your life makes you a better human!

+Now you should know your guinea pig head to tail!
 Whilst there is a lot of information here and it may seem overwhelming, caring for your guinea pigs becomes part of your daily routine and you get the best reward – a loving, kind and affectionate pet.
 We would love to hear about your guinea pigs!
 Comment below!